mitranim/mitranim.github.io/templates/posts/witcher.md

 This section may seem daunting, but trust me, modding the game is **well worth the effort**!

 Most mods can be installed and updated via [Vortex](https://www.nexusmods.com/about/vortex/), the mod manager from [Nexus](https://www.nexusmods.com).
 I've been using Vortex without issues.
-However, the authors of Witcher 3 mods tend to recommend against Vortex, and in favor of [the Witcher 3 Mod Manager](https://github.com/stefan3372/The-WItcher-3-Mod-manager), which I haven't tried.
+However, the authors of Witcher 3 mods tend to recommend against Vortex in favor of [the Witcher 3 Mod Manager](https://github.com/stefan3372/The-WItcher-3-Mod-manager), which I haven't tried.

 Some mods require manual install.
 Some require additional tweaks in `input.settings`.
 Some require invoking the Menu Filelist Updater which is listed below.
 Check each mod's description for setup instructions.